bibhuprasad19/Topic_Modelling_of_Research_articles/README.md

 **APPROACH**

 To classify multiple classes I used the Machine learning approach of TF-IDF vectorizer.
 To train the model a very simple approach was adopted where I used six different Logistic Regression for six topics.
-The main reason for taking such an approsch is that a single article could belong to more than one topic
+The main reason for taking such an approsch is that a single article could belong to more than one topic.
+I got a F1-score of 79.6.